kediganapati/mkg-university/content/research/_index.md

 <h2 style="text-align: center;">Research Note</h2>

-All research papers presented above are independently researched and authored by Kedi Ganapati, based on his own study, observations, reasoning, interpretations, and personal experience.
+I, Kedi Ganapati, wrote all the research papers presented above independently, based on my own study, observations, reasoning, interpretations, and personal experience, without co-authorship or direct research contributions from other authors or researchers.

-Where required, certain Marathi terms, expressions, and concepts have been translated or rendered into English for clarity and accessibility.
-The ideas, frameworks, interpretations, and theoretical structures presented in these papers were independently developed by the author.
+My English is not very good, and I do not like scientific language.
+To maintain the research paper format, I sometimes replace simple English words with scientific terms—even words I cannot pronounce properly.

-These research papers were written without co-authorship or direct research contribution from other authors or researchers.
-The views, interpretations, and conclusions expressed in each paper are solely those of Kedi Ganapati.
+If you find any difficult words in my papers, please accept my apology for the inconvenience.